annelledejager/blog/_posts/2017-09-20-whyjekyll.markdown

 Why I like Jekyll?
 I can write markup, push to a Github repository and host my blog for free.
 There are also a variety of out-of-the-box <a href="http://jekyllthemes.org/">themes</a> to choose from.

-A setup blog to follow soon.
+A setup blog post to follow soon.